Xaxis/jquery.php/README.md

     sqrt : [43]
 });

-// If we don't want our following function calls to use our global callback we can suspend the callback P.useCallback = false;
+// If we don't want function calls to use the global callback we can suspend the callback P.useCallback = false;

 // Now we can return an array of values from our multi mode call